rickosborne/ttrpg/blackwater/sessions/2021-05-23-the-three-hour-tour.md

 Kordova seemed consigned to fate.

 > There are no preparations to be made.
-> We can't out run them.
+> We can't outrun them.
 > If it comes to a fight, we are sunk.
 > Come about toward them.